natalieagus/50002/docs/Labs/lab1.md

 Singapore University of Technology and Design
 <br>

-# Lab 3: Clocked Circuits
+# Lab 1: Binary Arithmetic
 {: .no_toc}